Abolfazl-Mousavi/SolarSystem-three.js/README.md

 ## Known Bugs

-* i think its better to add more animations to page
+* textures take some time to load

 ## License
 Distributed under the MIT License.
 See _[LICENSE.txt](https://github.com/Abolfazl-Mousavi/SolarSystem-three.js/blob/main/LICENSE.text)_ for more information.